Information and Application Process

 The COPR Entry to Practice Examination scheduled for May 13, 2020 has been postponed to May 27th.
 On the 27th, the examination will be delivered using virtual proctoring.
 More information will be made available in the coming days.
 We kindly ask you to be patient with us during this time of change and refrain from telephoning COPR or the provincial regulators until more information is made available.
 We are working on developing information on virtual proctoring for candidates who wish to write the examination under this modality.

-The COPR Primary Care Paramedic (PCP) and Advanced Care Paramedic (ACP) Entry to Practice Examinations are used in the provinces of British Columbia, Saskatchewan, Manitoba, Nova Scotia, Prince Edward Island and Newfoundland and Labrador, and in the Country of Qatar.
+The COPR Primary Care Paramedic (PCP) and Advanced Care Paramedic (ACP) Entry to Practice Examinations are used in the provinces of British Columbia, Saskatchewan, Manitoba, Nova Scotia, Prince Edward Island and Newfoundland and Labrador.

 The examinations are based on the 2011 National Occupation Competency Profile (NOCP).